death-of-rats/death-of-rats.github.io/posts/how-my-shell-mess-with-me.md

 write solutions in Python script.
 Maybe I leave things as they are and just check how much pain it will bring on me.

-For the record, I solve this mystery one day after solving this challenge.
-So how I eliminate those magic bytes from my ret address?
+For the record, I solve this mystery one day after solving the challenge.
+So, how I eliminate those magic bytes from my *ret* address?

 ```sh
 $ python3 -c 'print(138*"A"+"A\u0b44\u0004\u0008")' > pwn1_arg2